-The goals of this study are 1) to identify candidate phylogeographic breaks among Moroccan populations of A. erythrurus using both mtDNA and nuclear DNA (nDNA) markers; 2) to determine whether these candidate breaks delimit vicariant units or could results from IBD, and 3) integrate these processes into a phylogeographic scenario to explain A. erythrurus’ present genetic diversity.
+The goals of this study are 1) to identify candidate phylogeographic breaks among Moroccan populations of A. erythrurus using both mtDNA and nuclear DNA (nDNA) markers; 2) to determine whether these candidate breaks delimit vicariant units or could result from IBD, and 3) integrate these processes into a phylogeographic scenario to explain A. erythrurus’ present genetic diversity.
 Across the range of A. erythrurus, we decided to focus on Moroccan populations to mitigate the effect of sampling gaps, as we only had sparse sampling in other countries.
 We employed a two-step approach to untangle the processes at play: first, we analyzed mitochondrial and nuclear (nine gene sequence fragments) data independently to identify phylogeographic lineages.
 In both cases, phylogeographic lineages were defined as the smallest genetically homogeneous geographical units.
 Secondly, we used the nuclear dataset to test whether the described lineages corresponded to vicariant units or could result from IBD alone.
 Through this approach, we aim at providing a more comprehensive picture of the phylogeographic history of Moroccan A. erythrurus, but also empirically assess our ability to identify vicariant units using multi-locus data in a genetically variable species.

 Material & Methods

-1. Sampling
+1. Sampling and DNA sequencing

+We used a multi-locus dataset of 325 samples from the Moroccan populations of A. erythrurus.
+Among these, 128 samples have been previously used by Miralles et al. (2020) in their revision of the whole A. erythrurus complex using samples from its whole range (Algeria, Morocco, Portugal, Spain, Tunisia).
+The remaining 197 have never been analyzed in any publication so far.
+In the present study, we focus on the Moroccan populations of A. erythrurus because they offer the most complete sampling.
+These 325 samples represent the Moroccan localities of the “Ibero-Moroccan” (IM) clade defined by Miralles et al. (2020), but with significantly more samples per locality.
+The other Moroccan populations historically assigned to A. erythrurus (Western and Eastern High Atlas clades of Miralles et al., 2020) represent distinct species described as such by Miralles et al. (2020).
+They are isolated from the IM clade by strong barriers to gene flow and were thus not considered here.
+Ten additional samples from other clades and species were also included to be used as outgroups in phylogenetic analyses, as described below.
+Details on the localities and number of samples for the present study are given in Figure 1 and Table S1.

-We used a previously published (Miralles et al., 2020) dataset of 392 A. erythrurus samples from the whole range of the complex (Algeria, Morocco, Portugal, Spain, Tunisia).
-The samples have been sequenced for DNA fragments from one mitochondrial gene (776 bp of the NADH-dehydrogenase subunit 4 [ND4] gene) and nine nuclear protein-coding genes: Recombination Activating Gene 2 (RAG2, 321 pb); Oocyte maturation factor (C-mos, 369 pb), Ornithine Decarboxylase (OD, 396 pb), Phosphogluconase Dehydrogenase intron 7 (PgD7, 420 pb), Melanocortin Receptor 1 (MC1R, 630 pb), Pyruvate Kinase Muscle (PKM, 351 pb), Nuclear transcription factor Y gamma (NFYC, 666 pb), Acetylcholinergic receptor M4 (ACM4, 390 pb) and RNA fingerprint protein 35 (R35, 588 pb).
+All samples have been sequenced for DNA fragments from one mitochondrial gene (776 bp of the NADH-dehydrogenase subunit 4 [ND4] gene) and nine nuclear protein-coding genes: Recombination Activating Gene 2 (RAG2, 321 pb); Oocyte maturation factor (C-mos, 369 pb), Ornithine Decarboxylase (OD, 396 pb), Phosphogluconase Dehydrogenase intron 7 (PgD7, 420 pb), Melanocortin Receptor 1 (MC1R, 630 pb), Pyruvate Kinase Muscle (PKM, 351 pb), Nuclear transcription factor Y gamma (NFYC, 666 pb), Acetylcholinergic receptor M4 (ACM4, 390 pb) and RNA fingerprint protein 35 (R35, 588 pb).
+Detailed sampling and laboratory protocols are given in Miralles et al. (2020).
+All sequences were submitted to Genbank, and individual accession numbers are available in Appendix 1.